vygr/ChrysaLisp/docs/VP_ASSIGNMENT.md

 ## C-Script function example

-This is the system level mailbox declaration function. `sys_mail::declare`
+This is the system level mailbox declaration function. `'sys_mail :declare`

 Register inputs and outputs are declared in the `sys/mail/class.inc` file just as with a VP function.